crotty-d/forecaster-js-webapp/README.md

 ﻿# Weather Forecaster Web App

 This web application is a college project that provides a 'forecast' of the weather in Dublin over a fixed 5 day period (Oct19-23 2017) using data from local JSON files, which were provided by openweathermap.org.
-It's written in pure JavaScript (no frame works), HTML and CSS.
+It's written in pure JavaScript (no frameworks), HTML and CSS.

 To run the web app, open 'index.html' in a web browser.